sky-uk/osprey/README.md

 installed version.

 The client uses a yaml configuration file.
 It's recommended location is:
 `$HOME/.osprey/config`.
-Its contents are as follow:
+Its contents are as follows:
 ```
 # Optional path to the kubeconfig file to load/update when loging in.
 # Uses kubectl defaults if absent ($HOME/.kube/config).